 In the Farscape World, there are a variety of different races.
 Two in particular, because it is important to understanding who Scorpius is, I will go into detail about.
 Scorpius is half Sebacean and half Scarran.
-Sebaceans look like this, and Scarrans look like this.
-Therefore, Scorpius looks like this.
+Sebaceans look like , and Scarrans look like .
+Therefore, Scorpius looks like .
 See the mixture?
-Also, he is terribly creepy, so I added this video and this video so one can get a feel for how Scorpius is really like.
+Also, he is terribly creepy, so I added this and this so one can get a feel for how Scorpius is really like.
 Scorpius has a significant disadvantage due to his unique “breed” of alien.
 Scorpius is the only one of his kind because he was part of an experiment to see if breeding Scarrans and Sebaceans proves to provide fruitful offspring, and by fruitful I mean deadly, capable of ruling the universe kind.
 In other words, the Scarrans simply wanted to conduct an experiment to see if they could build some kind of super race: Scorpius was the outcome.

 Scorpius is susceptible to contracting “heat delirium” like the Sebaceans do, and has the rage, super nose, and ability to read energy signatures like a Scarran.
 Scorpius‘ body, because he is half Scarran, produces an intense amount of heat and this causes a problem with his Sebacean side.
 When Scorpius gets angry, his body heats up to even higher levels and he then may succumb to “head delirium”.
-So, Scorpius has cooling rods that are placed in his cranium to keep his body temperature at a stable level by regulating and absorbing excess heat.
+So, Scorpius has cooling rods that are placed in his to keep his body temperature at a stable level by regulating and absorbing excess heat.
 Aside from his two halves that constantly contradict each other, the Scarrans treated him as the experiment that he was.
 Scorpius hates his half Scarrans side and, to certain extent, also rejects his Peacekeeper side.
 He identifies as neither, and that is a problem for Scorpius.
 He is so different, but at the same time he is vaguely familiar.
 He is a part of the Peacekeepers (a Sebacean only ‘military’) and continuously hides his Scarran side as much as he can.
 Scorpius holds great resentment toward the Scarrans, and it is seen throughout the show.
 The Scarrans dismiss him as a meek, unintelligent, and a thorn in their side.
 Much to the Scarrans dismay, Scorpius would not have them think any other way.
 Personally, I think he should release his Scarran side much more often, but alas, he does not.
-If none of this made sense (which is possible because I frell things up all the time) seek clarification on Scorpius here.
+If none of this made sense (which is possible because I frell things up all the time) seek clarification on Scorpius .

 On top of being some kind of weird, awkward mixture of races that should not have had coitus, Scorpius surpasses the highest point on the evil scale in relation to all other villains that I have witnessed in Sci-Fi.
 Why is that?
 Well, for the simple reason that NOTHING, and I mean abso-freaking-lutely nothing, stops Scorpius from getting what he wants.
 Scorpius‘ drive is one of the traits that personally shocks me.
 Continuously, and without hesitation, he never loses sight of his goal, which I will not mention to avoid spoilers because if you haven’t seen Farscape I can’t even.
 What I will say is that he tends to drive all of those around him insane, and I didn’t exaggerate just now.
 There is not a moment where Scorpius doubts his intentions and is prepared to lose it all, including his life to achieve his goal.
 Nothing can stop him and not everyone knows that he will take extreme measures to do as he wishes.
 Scorpius is not out for power as most villains are created to do.
 No, Scorpius is after much more than that.
 Scorpius is after revenge.
 This aspect of his character is what made him entirely unstoppable and, in my opinion, a revolutionary new breed (see what I did there?
 Major LOL’s) of villain to Sci-Fi.